Faculty Starter Grant

 3. Research Plan

-Required type specifications: U.S. letter size 8.5” x 11” / .5” margin / 12-point font (figures may be provided in a smaller font).
-Submissions that do not meet the specified guidelines for proposal preparation will not be considered for funding.
+Required type specifications: U.S. letter size 8.5” x 11” / .5” margin / 11-point font (figures may be provided in a smaller font).
+The first use of any abbreviation or acronym should be preceded by the full name or description.
+Submissions that do not meet the specified guidelines for proposal preparation will be considered non-responsive and will not be considered for funding.

 4. Research Impact Questions